jupyter-naas/site/site/docs/platform/aI-powered-chat.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Universal Chat Interface
+# AI-powered Chat Interface

+At the heart of our platform is a sophisticated AI Chat that allows you to interact with your data in a natural, intuitive way.
+Query your data, receive real-time insights, and get recommendations, all in a conversational format.

 ![a futurist cover for naas ai powered chat, universal data & ai platform in a pyschedelic universe](https://media.discordapp.net/attachments/1084579666175729694/1107825334868529252/jeymassa_a_futurist_cover_for_naas_ai_powered_chat_engine_unive_69bf5a4c-b2cc-4b8a-ac10-b0dbc12bd27f.png?width=2180&height=1246)